-The Corporation is currently engaged in two disputes with FMG.
-The first dispute arose as a result of FMG's attempted termination of the South Hedland PPA on the basis that the conditions to establishing commercial operation under the South Hedland PPA had not been met.
-TransAlta's view is that all conditions to establishing commercial operation under the terms of the South Hedland PPA had been satisfied in full.
-TransAlta initiated legal action against FMG, seeking payment of amounts invoiced and not paid under the South Hedland PPA, as well as a declaration that the PPA is valid and in force.
+The Corporation is currently engaged in a dispute with Fortescue Metals Group Ltd. ("FMG") as a result of FMG's purported termination of the South Hedland PPA.
+TransAlta sued FMG, seeking payments of amounts invoiced and not paid under the South Hedland PPA, as well as a declaration that the PPA is valid and in force.
 FMG, on the other hand, seeks a declaration that the PPA was lawfully terminated.
-This matter is scheduled to proceed to trial beginning June 15, 2020.
+This matter has been rescheduled to proceed to trial beginning May 3, 2021, instead of June 15, 2020.

-The second dispute involves FMG's claims against TransAlta related to the transfer of the Solomon facility to FMG.
-FMG claims certain amounts related to the condition of the facility while TransAlta claims certain outstanding costs that should be reimbursed.
-A trial date for this matter has not yet been scheduled but it will likely not occur until 2021.
+The Corporation had a second dispute involving FMG's claims against TransAlta related to the transfer of the Solomon facility to FMG.
+FMG claimed certain amounts related to the condition of the facility while TransAlta claimed certain outstanding costs that should be reimbursed.
+The dispute was settled and discontinued in the Supreme Court of Western Australia on Sept.
+9, 2020.